ML4ITS/TimeVQVAE/README.md

 ### Implementation Modifications
 * [2024.07.01] compute the prior loss only on the masked locations, instead of the entire tokens.
 * [2024.07.02] use a convolutional-based upsampling layer, (nearest neighbor interpolation - convs), to lengthen the LF token embeddings to match with the length of HF embeddings.
-Linear used to be used; Strong dropouts are used to the LF and HF embeddings within `forward_hf` in `bidirectional_transformer.py` to make the sampling process robust; Small-sized HF transformer is used, shown to be sufficient with 1 layer and dim size of 32; frequency-independent encoder and decoder [4] are used for HF.
+Linear used to be used; Strong dropouts are used to the LF and HF embeddings within `forward_hf` in `bidirectional_transformer.py` to make the sampling process robust; Small-sized HF transformer is used, shown to be sufficient with 1 layer and dim size of 32; frequency-independent encoder and decoder [4] are used for HF; n_fft of 4 is used instead of 8.

 ### Enhanced Sampling Scheme (ESS) [2]